![]() |

 THE PLOT

 The Enterprise is on its way to deliver much-needed medical supplies (*drink*) with a pompous Starfleet official aboard (*drink*), when it encounters a quasar-like formation in space.
-With standing orders to investigate such phenomena, Kirk sends out the shuttlecraft Galileo, with Spock, McCoy, Scotty, Dr. Boma (guest star Don Marhsall), a yeoman, and two security personnel aboard, to study it.
-Not long after leaving the ship, though, the shuttle is knocked off course and forced to make an emergency landing.
+With standing orders to investigate such phenomena, Kirk sends out the shuttlecraft Galileo to study it, with Spock, McCoy, Scotty, Dr. Boma (Don Marhsall), a yeoman, and two security personnel aboard.
+Not long after leaving the ship, the shuttle is knocked off course and forced to make an emergency landing.

-With communications knocked out, there is no way to be sure of rescue.
-Though Kirk on the Enterprise tries to locate the shutlecraft, the urgency of the medical mission gives him only a very narrow search window.
+Communications are damaged, leaving no way to call for rescue.
+Though Kirk on the Enterprise tries to locate the shuttlecraft, the urgency of the medical mission and the stern presence of Commissioner Ferris (John Crawford) gives him only a very narrow window.
 The Galileo crew's best hope lies in repairing the shuttle and getting it in orbit as soon as possible.

 But Spock's crew finds itself quickly in danger from the natives: giant savages whose only apparent intent for the new arrivals is murder!